 - Higher patient satisfaction

-If you or a loved one is experiencing any symptoms of hearing loss or would like to learn more about hearing aids at Lakeside Allergy ENT, call our office at 972-771-5443 or get started by requesting an appointment using the form on this page.
+If you or a loved one is experiencing any symptoms of hearing loss or would like to learn more about hearing aids at Lakeside Allergy ENT, call our office at 972-771-5443 or get started by requesting an appointment with our hearing doctors using the form on this page.